-&lt;sup>1 Supplier Code of Conduct (impaxam.com) The PRI rating is the result of a due diligence process conducted on all PRI signatories and is independently determined by their process.
+1 Supplier Code of Conduct (impaxam.com)

+2 The PRI rating is the result of a due diligence process conducted on all PRI signatories and is independently determined by their process.
 All PRI signatories pay a fee for membership.

-Investment Committee papers includes an assessment of human rights and supply chain/ vendor management risks which are integrated into the ESG strategy for that asset.
-This analysis was further updated in the prior reporting period to include assessment of principal adverse impacts (PAIs) for significant harm, in accordance with the Sustainable Finance Disclosures Regulation (SFDR).

-With respect to equity, diversity & inclusion ("E,D&I"), we are focused on increasing the diversity of our employees, especially at senior levels, and committed to pay equity, including by gender.
+- In Private Markets Portfolio Companies are required to implement various policies including a code of conduct and minimum standards for Portfolio Company employees, and whistleblowing protections.
+Analysis in Impax Investment Committee papers includes an assessment of human rights and supply chain/ vendor management risks which are integrated into the sustainability strategy for that asset.
+This analysis is reported on annually as part of the product level assessment of principal adverse impacts (PAIs), in accordance with the Sustainable Finance Disclosures Regulation (SFDR). - With respect to equity, diversity & inclusion ("E,D&I"), we are focused on increasing the diversity of our employees, especially at senior levels, and committed to pay equity, including by gender.
 We report on E, D&I initiatives in the Impax Asset Management Group plc Annual Report.
 With respect to listed investments, this forms part of our engagement process and we withhold votes from companies that we believe lack sufficient diversity on their boards and will engage with companies in our investment portfolio to press for greater diversity on company leadership teams and equal pay for all staff.
-Within private markets we have engaged in the prior reporting period with Portfolio Companies around ED&I initiatives including implementing an updated framework HR policy.
+Within private markets we engage with Portfolio Companies around ED&I initiatives including via implementing an updated framework HR policy. - For corporate vendors we have amended our due diligence questionnaire to incorporate additional questions including as to seasonal or contract workers and steps taken to mitigate modern slavery supply chain risks.